 Marketing manages the Whitney brand and creates promotional campaigns to drive attendance.
 This work includes marketing/advertising via print, digital, social media and email; analyzing attendance and conducting market research to inform long-term audience development; creating and negotiating promotional partnerships; identifying and developing opportunities in tourist markets; and cultivating and maintaining relationships with local residents, businesses, and organizations.

 The Whitney’s membership offering is designed to engage members at every level and to grow the lifetime value of our audiences.
-As of 2017, this team serves more than 55,000 members through lectures, tours, gallery walks, exhibition openings, and preview days.
+This team serves members through lectures, tours, gallery walks, exhibition openings, and preview days.

 - Business Systems